 If you’re asked to spend any money – put on the brakes.
 Tell the potential employer you need to do some research and talk with your family or friends.
 Don’t fall for a high-pressure pitch or the scare that you won’t get the job!

 People get caught up in these job scams every day.
 Research the company you are considering working for.
 If you can’t find anything out about them, the company may not even exist.
 Be careful about giving out your personal information if you have any concerns about the employer.

 And don’t ever accept money before you do work.
 Why would they pay you before they know you can do the job?
 They’ll send you a check, ask you to cash it and return a portion of the money.
 Once you cash the check, you’ll find out it was a bad check, and you could be out hundreds (or even thousands) of dollars.

-If you get scammed looking for a work from home job, remember you are not alone.
+If you do get caught in a scam while looking for a work-from-home job, remember you are not alone.
 Tell someone.
 Report the company to the Better Business Bureau.
 They have a Scam Tracker tool that can warn consumers of trending schemes and fraud across North America.

 If you have lost money, contact the police; and if communications or payments went through the mail, file a complaint with the U.S. Postal Inspection Service.

 If you can find legitimate work-from-home or work-at-home jobs, there are some benefits.
 The position may supplement your regular income, you may get to use specific skills you possess, and working at home could reduce your stress levels – while providing you with a reasonably flexible schedule.

 Where can you look for these jobs?
 If you’ve ever tried freelancing, you may be familiar with sites like Fiverr as a work-at-home option.
 But there are other places to look for these opportunities.